Nifty hits record high; breadth strong

-The market breadth, indicating the overall health of the market, is strong.
-On the BSE, 1701 shares rose and 686 shares fell.
-A total of 90 shares were unchanged.
+The market breadth was strong.
+On the BSE, 2272 shares rose and 809 shares fell.
+A total of 147 shares were unchanged.

 Global Markets: